cuityhj/api-specification/spec.md

   - `data:` An array containing resource representations
     - This MUST always be present and be an array, even if there are 0 or 1 entries in it.

+SHOULD have, in almost all cases:
+  - `links:` A map with [links](#links) to:
+    - `self:` The location of the resource itself.

 And MAY have, when appropriate:
+  - Additional `links:` entries for related resources and collections.
   - Additional application-specific attributes (on the collection, as it is itself a resource).
   - `pagination:` See [pagination](#pagination).
   - `sort:` See [sorting](#sorting).